 Read More – Tribal Heritage in Banjara Hills

 My favorite part here is the life-size dance scenes.

 Jagdish & Kamla Mittal Museum of Indian Art

 This is a private museum.
-You can visit it only with prior appointment.
+You can visit it only with a prior appointment.
 I had the pleasure of meeting Sh Jagdish Mittal.
-He is one treasure on Indian Art.
+He is one treasure of Indian Art.
 His home is full of books on Indian Art.
-He is an author of many books on Indian Art.
+He is the author of many books on Indian Art.
 I still remember how well preserved his Rajasthani miniature paintings were.
 Check out their website for more details.

 Shilparamam is like the Delhi Haat.
 You have artisans selling handmade and handcrafted products.
 There are areas marked for performances and events.
 This is a place that usually bears a festive look.
 There is a small rural museum or recreation of the rural atmosphere of the region.
 It is not really a museum in the real sense of the word.
 But then it is a place you would enjoy visiting.

-Do lookout for the coin jewelry of the tribals of Andhra and Telangana region here.
+Do look out for the coin jewelry of the tribals of the Andhra and Telangana region here.